kubernetes/community/contributors/devel/development.md

 - Parallelizing a calculation that needs to run on a large set of node/pod objects.

-These issues should always be submitted with (in decreasing order or value):
+These issues should always be submitted with (in decreasing order of value):

 - A golang Benchmark test.
 - A visual depiction of reduced metric load on a cluster (measurable using